Keyboard shortcuts

 • NPM tag: Choose latest, alpha, beta, or canary

-4. Click Run workflow button in the popover.
+4. Click the Run workflow button in the popover

 Release workflow selection

-The workflow will be triggered and you can see the progress in the Actions tab.
+The workflow will trigger and you can monitor progress in the Actions tab.

 For example: Release v0.0.1